-Under Section 402, custody banks, defined by the bill as banks predominantly engaged in custody, safekeeping, and asset servicing activities, would no longer have to hold capital against funds deposited at central banks to meet the SLR.
-They may exempt deposits up to an amount equal to their assets under custody.
+Under Section 402, custody banks, defined by the bill as banks predominantly engaged in custody, safekeeping, and asset servicing activities, would no longer have to hold capital against funds deposited at certain central banks to meet the SLR.93 They may exempt central bank deposits up to an amount equal to deposits linked to fiduciary, custodial, and safekeeping accounts.
 As discussed in the leverage section above, under the current SLR, the same amount of capital must be held against any asset, irrespective of risk.

 Custody banks provide a unique set of services not offered by many other banks, but are generally subject to the same regulatory requirements as other banks.
 Custodian banks hold securities, receive interest or dividends on those securities, provide related administrative services, and transfer ownership of securities on behalf of financial market asset managers, including investment companies such as mutual funds.
 Asset managers access central counterparties and payment systems via custodian banks.
 Custodian banks play a passive role in their clients' decisions, carrying out instructions.
-Currently, all banks must hold capital against their deposits at central banks under the leverage or supplemental leverage ratio, but custody banks argue that this disproportionately burdens them because of their business model.87 However, other observers argue that the purpose of the leverage ratio is to measure the amount of bank capital against assets regardless of risk, and to exempt "safe" assets undermines the usefulness of that measure.88
+Currently, all banks must hold capital against their deposits at central banks under the leverage or supplemental leverage ratio, but custody banks argue that this disproportionately burdens them because of their business model.94 However, other observers argue that the purpose of the leverage ratio is to measure the amount of bank capital against assets regardless of risk, and to exempt "safe" assets undermines the usefulness of that measure.95